-Previously, I spoke with my colleague Leonard Feld, MD, about the challenges children’s hospitals are facing to meet the needs of their patients.
+Previously, we spoke with Leonard Feld, MD, about the challenges children’s hospitals are facing to meet the needs of their patients.
 One of the major concerns that surfaced was addressing mental health, which has been exacerbated by health concerns, social isolation, economic pressures, and the seemingly endless array of school shootings and other violence.

 From 2016-2020 the number of children diagnosed with anxiety and/or depression increased by nearly 30%.
 That number is even higher for victims of abuse or neglect with nearly 50% of those with depression and other behavioral disorders reporting childhood maltreatment.
 Extended virtual classes and suspension of sports and other activities have also reduced the opportunity for teachers and coaches to observe warning signs and refer kids for help.

 State, local, and territorial governments face significant challenges to properly care for children.

 Many child welfare agencies grappling with high turnover rates and low reimbursement lack a stable workforce and sufficient resources.
 Additionally, lack of appropriated treatment settings or access to resources can result in long waits and placement in out of state foster care, increasing the stress on children in need.